ultimate-package/tools.rem-calc/README.md

 ## Set up

-- `rem-calc` requires the `$font-base-size` variable to have a default value.
+This function requires the `$font-base-size` variable to have a default value.
 Set this in the same file that you would the default typographic settings.
 For rem values to work effectively you need to then apply the `$font-base-size` to the `html` element in px, like so:

 ~~~scss